-Play · The Machine Behind the Map
+Play · The Machine Behind It

 A personal, terminal-native AI operating system: one assistant, a whole life’s context, plain files owned forever.